Soothing and healing cracked nipples, it all starts here

 When to call in the experts

-For any guidance on breastfeeding and treating cracked or bleeding nipples, your doctor is the best point of call.
+For professional guidance on anything breastfeeding, your doctor is the best point of call.
 If you’re unsure about latching or any part of the process, your doctor or a lactation consultant can help.

 They're the best go-to for trustworthy health information.